 For a DIY baking kit: Printable baking mitt printable card for teachers (free, Eighteen25)

 Another winning idea from the ladies at Eighteen25 — they sure love their puns, and their teachers!
-I really like this idea of pairing a baking mitt, some baking mix (we’re partial to the all-natural baking mixes from Immaculate Baking Co) and maybe a utensil for a teacher you know enjoys baking.
+I really like this idea of pairing a baking mitt, some baking mix and maybe a utensil for a teacher you know enjoys baking.
 If you want to splurge, check out these really special colorful bamboo utensils from Storiebrook that we wouldn’t mind getting ourselves.

 For a Starbucks Gift Card: Printable Coffee Cup card holder for teachers (free, Alpha Mom)